 We continue to offer you the option to pay by credit card.
 However, as the costs associated with processing credit card payments continue to grow, Extended Learning is unable to continue absorbing those fees.

 Effective September 2016, all Extended Learning credit card transactions will be charged a convenience fee of 2.75%.
-Please note that the convenience fee is subject to change.
+Please note that the convenience fee is subject to change and is nonrefundable.

 As a campus we have contracted with CASHNet, a third party company, to provide credit card processing services for all student accounts.
 This partnership helps keep overall costs low and allows us to continue to provide the convenience of credit card payments.
 We also continue to offer a free payment option through online e-check payments.